 There are no formal or specific academic or learning entry requirements to undertake this programme.

 However, you will need to have basic IT, literacy and numeracy skills.

-You will be required to pass a short online multiple-choice exam and a practical task, which involves responding to and assessing an animal in a first aid situation in order to achieve this qualification.
+You will be required to pass a short online multiple-choice exam and a practical task at a recognised centre, which involves responding to and assessing an animal in a first aid situation in order to achieve this qualification.

 These centres offer the VetSkill Level 2 Award in Principles of First Aid for Cats and Dogs.